 If we fail to act now, scientists are warning that the situation will quickly get much worse, as the process of climate collapse itself is nonlinear and increasingly accelerating.
 We are already seeing multiple positive feedback loops beginning to activate.
 The melting of massive quantities of ice decreases the amount of sunlight reflected away from the Earth, increasing the rate of heat absorption.
 Meanwhile, the Arctic permafrost, which stores more than twice as much carbon, nitrous oxide, and methane as is currently in the atmosphere today, is beginning to thaw and release these greenhouse gases.
 In other words, as the planet heats up, new sources of greenhouse gas emissions are further accelerating the collapse.
 These are just two of at least a dozen positive feedback mechanisms in the Earth’s climate system, so once a certain threshold or tipping point is crossed, even a complete freeze on emissions would not prevent the kind of runaway global warming which could wipe out more than 90% of all species on Earth.

 A growing body of science shows that this sixth mass extinction is already underway, as the current extinction rate is approximately 1000x the natural background rate due to human destruction.
-The main questions which remain are how severe will this mass extinction be, and whether we ourselves will survive.
-In the last half-century, approximately half of all animal and plant life has been killed due to human actions.
+Two questions which remain are how severe will this mass extinction be, and whether we ourselves will survive.
+In the last half-century, over half of all animal and plant life has been killed due to human actions.
 Even if this destruction were to stop now, it would take at least five million years for the natural world to recover.
 Our survival as a species is highly dependent upon the natural world.
-We rely on rapidly declining pollinator species such as butterflies and bees to pollinate our food crops, not to mention the health of rapidly declining soil ecosystems to grow our crops in the first place.
+We rely on rapidly declining pollinator species such as butterflies and bees to pollinate our food crops, not to mention the health of rapidly declining soil ecology to grow our crops in the first place.

+And this is just in the near future.
 The survival of human life on this planet cannot be taken for granted.
 If we do not recognize the scope and severity of the climate collapse underway and take all necessary actions to reverse course immediately, scientists are warning that humanity itself will collapse.
 Only unprecedented and bold collective action will enable us to rise to the enormity of the challenge we face today.